decred/dcrtime/api/v1/api.md

-# dcrtime API Specificiation
+# dcrtime API Specification

 ## V1

 This document describes the REST API provided by a `dcrtimed` server.
-This API allows users to create upload hashes which are periodically submitted to the decred blockchain and timestamped as well as to confirm such timestamps.
+This API allows users to create upload hashes which are periodically submitted to the Decred blockchain and timestamped as well as to confirm such timestamps.

 **Methods**